cms-ml/documentation/content/optimization/data_augmentation.md

 The first type of these methods is more widely known as *feature generation* or *feature engineering* and is done on instance level.
 Feature engineering focuses on crafting informative input features for the algorithm, often inspired or derived from first principles specific to the algorithm's application domain.

 The second type of method is done on the dataset level.
 These types of techniques can generally be divided into two main categories: *real data augmentation* (RDA) and *synthetic data augmentation* (SDA).
 As the name suggests, RDA makes minor changes to the already existing data in order to generate new samples, whereas SDA generates new data from scratch.
 Examples of RDA include rotating (especially useful if we expect the event to be rotationally symmetric) and zooming, among a plethora of other methods detailed in this overview article.
 Examples of SDA include traditional sampling methods and more complex generative models like Generative Adversaial Netoworks (GANs) and Variational Autoencoders (VAE).
+Going further, the generative methods used for synthetic data augmentation could also be used in fast simulation, which is a notable bottleneck in the overall physics analysis workflow.

 Dataset augmentation may lead to more successful algorithm outcomes.
 For example, introducing noise into data to form additional data points improves the learning ability of several models which otherwise performed relatively poorly, as shown by [Freer & Yang, 2020][0a].
 This finding implies that this form of DA creates variations that the model may see in the real world.
 If done [right](#tips-and-tricks), preprocessing the data with DA will result in superior training outcomes.
 This improvement in performance is due to the fact that DA methods act as a regularizer, reducing overfitting during training.
 In addition to simulating real-world variations, DA methods can also even out categorical data with [imbalanced classes](#class-imbalance).

 | ![Data Augmentation](../images/optimization/data_augmentation.png "Data augmentation") |
 |:--:|